-Early in March 1886 the Union Pacific began shipping materials for the depot to Cheyenne.
-The railroad loaded flat cars with red- and buff-colored sandstone blocks quarried near Fort Collins, Colorado, to be used for the building’s foundations and exterior walls.
-On March 15 a small work force comprised of railroad section hands and local day laborers began excavation for the foundations.
+Early in March 1886, the Union Pacific began shipping materials for the depot to Cheyenne.
+The railroad loaded flat cars with red and buff colored sandstone blocks quarried near Fort Collins, Colorado, to be used for the building’s foundations and exterior walls.
+On March 15, a small work force comprised of railroad section hands and local day laborers, began excavation for the foundations.
 Three days later the men went on strike, demanding higher wages.
 While they struck, the contract to build the structure was awarded to J.F.
 Coots of Kansas City.
 Just as the Union Pacific used Henry Van Brunt’s firm to design several of its buildings, the railroad hired John Coots for many of its construction projects.
-The contractor was at the time working on an addition to the UP headquarters in Omaha and several other smaller projects.
-For the Cheyenne depot, Coots would combine laborers and subcontractors from Cheyenne with his own crew.
-Late in April the men moved part of the old frame depot containing the passenger section and ticket office to a new location west of the Pacific Hotel.
+The contractor was working at the time on an addition to the UP headquarters in Omaha and several other smaller projects.
+For the Cheyenne depot, Coots combined laborers and subcontractors from Cheyenne with his own crew.
+Late in April, the men moved part of the old frame depot containing the passenger section and ticket office to a new location west of the Pacific Hotel.
 The express office remained in place east of the hotel, and the lobby of the hotel itself functioned temporarily as the passenger waiting room.
-In May Coots’ crew resumed excavating for the foundation walls, as subcontractor Akroyd of Denver undertook the stonemasonry, using blocks shipped up from Colorado on board UP trains.
+In May, Coots’ crew resumed excavating for the foundation walls, as subcontractor Akroyd of Denver undertook the stonemasonry, using blocks shipped from Colorado on board UP trains.
 The contractors built a looped track around the foundation pit, over which they ran small flat cars loaded with stone and mortar.
 To enclose the site, they constructed a high wood plank fence.
 “The deep trenches were being rapidly filled up with the foundation stones, and presented a very solid appearance,” the Cheyenne Leader reported in June.
 “A large pile of the beautiful red stone to be used in the facings and trimmings of the building was placed at one end of the yard.
 No finer stone ever entered into a building’s composition than these, nor any capable of adding a more finished appearance.”

-By the end of the month the foundation walls had been extended above the ground line, and the railroad and city could begin planning a ceremony to lay the cornerstone.
+By the end of the month the foundation walls extended above the ground line, and the railroad and city began planning a ceremony to lay the cornerstone.
 The Wyoming Lodge of Masons presided over the celebration, held on July 19.
-The date was an auspicious one—the 19th anniversary of the surveying of Cheyenne.
-A parade of masons, firemen, politicians, city and railroad officials and onlookers marched ceremoniously to the site and watched as the stone was wheeled into place from a derrick.
-As Territorial Governor Francis E. Warren and others looked on, the masons anointed the 2500-pound block with wine, oil and corn and pronounced it square and plumb.
+The date was an auspicious one, the 19th anniversary of the surveying of Cheyenne.
+A parade of masons, firemen, politicians, city and railroad officials, and onlookers marched ceremoniously to the site and watched as the stone was wheeled into place from a derrick.
+As Territorial Governor Francis E. Warren and others looked on, the masons anointed the 2500-pound block with wine, oil, and corn and pronounced it square and plumb.
 The crowd then endured speech making from the politicians before returning home satisfied that the depot would ultimately be “the largest and grandest structure in the territory.”
-Construction on the depot continued through the rest of the year with the destruction of the Pacific Hotel by fire in November as the only reported incident.
+Construction on the depot continued through the rest of the year, with the destruction of the Pacific Hotel by fire in November as the only reported incident.
 The contractors increased the size of their work force with an eye to completing the structure by May 1887.
 By March the stonework was largely complete, and the men were framing the floors and roof.
 After encountering difficulties with settlement of the tower, they worked through the spring and summer on the building’s exterior trim and interior finishes.

 Between Omaha and San Francisco on the line of the Union Pacific railway, there is not to be found a depot equal in size, style or elegance to that which the Union Pacific railway company has just completed—or will be very soon complete—in Cheyenne.
 The erection of this magnificent building was commenced in the fall of 1886. . . and the company was induced to commence its erection at that time from two considerations.
 First, that such a building as this proves to be was needed by the Union Pacific at this point; and second, the company desired to do whatever it could consistently to advance and promote the material interests of the City of Cheyenne.